 In addition to basic salary, the Council may pay other elements of 'additional pay' which are chargeable to UK Income Tax and do not solely constitute reimbursement of expenses incurred in the fulfilment of duties, which could include returning officer fees or responsibility allowances.
 This list is not exhaustive.
-The Council currently pays six additional responsibility allowances, one of which is paid to the Director of Public Health, one is paid to the Chief Financial Officer, one is paid to the Assistant Director - Safeguarding Services, one is paid to Assistant Director Adult Services, one is paid to the Enterprise Applications Manager and one is paid to the Highways Operations and PROW Manager.
-Additionally the Emergency Planning Manager receives a Standby Allowance.
+The Council currently pays two additional responsibility allowances, one of which is paid to the Chief Financial Officer and one is paid to the Assistant Director - Children's Safeguarding Services.